 Making No-Bean Chili Without Sacrificing Flavor

-Here’s one thing to keep in mind when whipping up a batch of low carb chili: Beans are the filler, not the flavor.
-A batch of chili without chili powder, cumin and red pepper is simply a bowl of kidney beans soaked in tomato sauce.
+Here’s one thing to keep in mind when whipping up a batch of low-carb chili: Beans are the filler, not the flavor.
+A batch of chili without chili powder, cumin, and red pepper is simply a bowl of kidney beans soaked in tomato sauce.

-Red and green peppers contain a compound called capsaicin, which might prevent cancer, fight viruses and aid in metabolic function[*].
-If you have ever heard to eat spicy foods on a lower calorie diet, this is why.
-In addition, in one study the addition of cayenne pepper increased diet-induced thermogenesis in foods[*], or the energy expenditure required to digest certain foods[*].
+Chili peppers contain a compound called capsaicin, which might prevent cancer, fight viruses, and aid in metabolic function[*].
+If you’ve ever heard it’s good to eat spicy foods on a lower calorie diet, this is why.
+In one study the addition of cayenne pepper increased diet-induced thermogenesis in foods, or the energy expenditure required to digest certain foods[*][*].

 - A significant source of CLA

 - A lower-calorie alternative than grain-fed beef

 For more information, check out this full list of the health benefits of grass-fed beef.

 Grass-fed beef is a significant source of CLAs (conjugated linoleic acids), which have been researched quite extensively because of their association with the prevention and treatment of cancer as well as obesity, diabetes, and cardiovascular disease[*].